Food City The Forgotten Child

 Pictured left to right: Kelly Simmons, president of the Forgotten Child Fund; Austin Garrett, sherriff of Hamilton County; Bill Abline, Food City store manager; and Jaci Kazy, Food City special events manager.

-Food City is continuing its support of the Annual Coats for Kids program sponsored by the Hamilton County Police Department and Fire Department with a check presentation to The Forgotten Child Fund totaling $2,500.
+Food City continued its support of the Annual Coats for Kids program sponsored by the Hamilton County (Tennessee) Police Department and Fire Department with a donation of $2,500 to The Forgotten Child Fund.

-The Forgotten Child Fund is made up entirely of volunteers consisting of Chattanooga, Tennessee firefighters, Hamilton County EMS employees, Hamilton County sheriff’s employees and other volunteer organizations.
+The Forgotten Child Fund is made up of volunteers from firefighters in Chattanooga, Hamilton County EMS and sheriff’s employees and other volunteer organizations.

-One hundred percent of the funds donated benefit its mission that no child be forgotten on Christmas Day.
-The organization has expanded its outreach by distributing toys to children affected by disasters year-round.
-It also coordinates a Coats for Kids program, distributing more than 5,000 coats annually in collaboration with different volunteer groups.
+It also coordinates a Coats for Kids program, distributing more than 5,000 coats each year in collaboration with different volunteer groups.
 Last year, The Forgotten Child Fund brought Christmas to more than 13,000 children.

 [RELATED: Food City Acquires 3 Former Winn-Dixie Stores In AL]